fred-mba/alx-backend/0x01-caching/README.md

 - **Use cases**: Stack-based Scenarios where the most recent entries are less likely to be needed soon.

 4. What LRU means
 - Least Recently Used(LRU) is the most popular and widely used cache replacement policies.
 The LRU policy assumes that items which have not been used recently are less likely to be used in the near future.
+These items are tracked with `time stamp` or order of access.
 When the cache reaches its capacity and new item needs to be added, the item that has been accessed the least recently is evicted.
 - **Disadvantages**: Implementing LRU can be more complex and computationally expensive compared to FIFO or LIFO because it requires tracking the order of access for all items.
 - It requires additional data structures like linked lists to maintain the order of access, which can increase memory overhead.
 - **Use cases**: Web caching, Database caching, Operating Systems.